vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 This paper does not provide a backgrounder on Tokens and their function, but rather introduces taxonomy and classifications as a composition framework for creating or documenting existing token definitions.
 However, it is worthwhile to establish so foundational definitions for two concepts, what a token is and what is often called a wallet or an account.

 A token is a digital representation of some shared value.
 The value can be intrinsically digital with no external physical form or be a receipt or title for a material item or property.
-A purely digital token represents value directly, where the other references that actual value.
+A purely digital token represents value directly, where the other references that actual value, or at least a claim to it.
 For example, a crypto-currency like Bitcoin is intrinsically digital, it has no referenced physical form, but 1 kg of tokenized gold would.

 An account or wallet (which can aggregate several accounts) represents a repository of tokens attributed to an owner.
 An owner is given an "address" which uniquely identifies the owner to which the owner possesses the key.
 A token's owner is a references to an address and a wallet is a reference to address for an owner.
 The wallet can provide a view into token balances in one place for the owner, much like a bank account or bank summary of accounts.